WordPress

 Client-Side Caching

 The client-side caching involves the user’s browser saving all files that are static and are generally related to the application in question.
-This improvement includes browser caching and the PWA caching if the web application is a PWA and employing the service worker in this case.
+This improvement includes browser caching and PWA caching if the web application is a PWA and employing the service worker in this case.

 Content Delivery Networks (CDNs)